 2. Living costs

-Accommodation provided by the College is only charged for the period of residence, and the university terms are short.
-The room rents are very competitively priced.
-The geography of the Colleges and University Departments is such that there is no need to incur any transport expenses (apart from the maintenance of a bicycle!).
+Accommodation provided by the College is only charged for the 'period of residence' - three ten week blocks containing the short Cambridge eight-week university teaching terms.
+Our room rents are very competitive, and the compact geography of the Colleges and University Departments means there is no need to incur any transport expenses (except, for many students, the maintenance of a bicycle!).

 Step 3: How St Catharine's can help